aawiegel/jekyll-wing-template/_posts/2017-7-25-BeerRegressionML.md

 # Technical Details

 In this section, I go over some of the more technical details of how the model was constructed.
+The code for this project is available via [Github](https://github.com/aawiegel/Beer-Regression).

 ## Feature Engineering